Efrat-Taig/Gen-AI-Benchmark-Automation/README.md

 # Gen-AI-Benchmark-Automation

+This GitHub repository is an implementation of the article available at the following link:  [paper nameTBD](https://github.com/ZhengPeng7/BiRefNet)

 # **Benchmark Automation for Generative AI**
 This repository provides a complete framework for automating the creation and curation of benchmarks for your specific generative AI use case.
 I’ve done most of the hard work for you—just customize and run the scripts to build benchmarks tailored to your needs.